 F&V Sampling, Testing, and Detecting PFAS

-Testing for PFAS has a detection limit in parts per billion so sampling for PFAS involves specialized protocols to avoid cross-contamination.
+Testing for PFAS has a detection limit in parts per trillion so sampling for PFAS involves specialized protocols to avoid cross-contamination.
 At F&V, we have taken hundreds of drinking water, wastewater, soil, leachate, groundwater, foam, and surface water samples for laboratory analysis for PFAS.

 F&V has Solutions for You